 Following over a decade of debate, Australia held a non-binding vote in mid-November, where the country was asked if it supports same-sex marriage.
 The Australian Bureau of Statistics stated that 61.6% of those who participated had voted in favour of allowing same-sex marriage.
 The vote itself became quite heated; the media was awash with reports of former prime minister and known opponent of same-sex marriage, Tony Abbot being head-butted, as well as reports from individuals saying they faced unfair treatment at work if they did not show support for same-sex marriage.
 The Senate went as far as to pass legislation banning intimidation, threats and vilification during the vote, adverts were also required to be approved and broadcasters had to ensure that opposing views were also given air time.

 The first Australian same-sex marriage is already in the pipeline; despite not knowing if it would be legal by the time of their set date, Stephanie Dyball and Megan Stapleton of Melbourne had chosen the date for their wedding over a year ago.
-It is thought that the couple will be wed next Thursday, less than a fortnight after the same-sex marriage bill was given effect.
+It is thought that the couple will be wed next Thursday, less than a fortnight after the same-sex marriage bill was given effect (see our services for matters relating to same-sex relationships).